Exercises 89–91 will help you prepare for the material covered in... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Exercises 89–91 will help you prepare for the material covered in the next section.
-Evaluate n!/(n-r)! for n = 20 and r = 3
+Evaluate n!/(n-r)!r! for n = 8 and r = 3

 Verified Solution